 Let Them Know What to ExpectSigning up your child for a new sport or activity can be stressful for parents.
-There are probably an infinite number of questions going through their minds: will their child make friends?
+There is probably an infinite number of questions going through their minds: will their child make friends?
 Are all the safety precautions being taken?
 Is their child at the same level as the other kids?
 Ease their minds by letting them know what their first day of class will look like.
-Let them know where to go when they come in and who they should speak with to get set up.
+Let them know where to go when they come in and whom they should speak with to get set up.
 Suggest that they show up 15 minutes early on their first day so you can show them around and introduce them.

 Meet Them at the Door and Show Them AroundComing into your club on the first day can be stressful for a child.
 Being their first time, they don’t know anyone, they don’t know where anything is and they’re most likely a little shy in a new environment.
 If possible, meet them at the door and greet them with “You must be __, are you ready for your class”?
 Give both the parents and your new student a tour of the facilities: where they need to go to change, use the bathroom as well as where their class will be held.

 Make the First Coach/Instructor IntroductionBring your first-timer along with their parent over to their coach or instructor and introduce them.
 This will not only give the parents a chance to ask questions but it’ll make it less intimidating when he or she walks into class.

 Pinpoint An Identifier or Create a Buddy SystemPair your first-timer with a student or staff member that knows their way around your club and the class.
 The buddy system ensures your first-timer leaves knowing at least one person.
 If the buddy system isn’t doable, create a badge or another identifier for your first-timer to wear so everyone knows it their first time and can introduce themselves, give directions and most importantly, make your first-timer feel comfortable.

-Follow-up with the student as well as the parents, whether it’s in person after class, on the phone or in an e-mail ask how the first day went.
+Follow Up With EveryoneFollow-up with the student as well as the parents, whether it’s in person after class, on the phone or in an e-mail ask how the first day went.
 Find out what their favorite part was and what areas you could improve on.
 This is a great way to make them feel valued while getting useful feedback about your club.

 A great first impression can make all the difference when it comes to your clients.
 What's important is that you implement these procedures and train your staff to do it for every new client.
 It not only creates a great experience for your first-timer but also a great company culture and atmosphere.